PureBhaktiArchive/archive-web-app/frontend/README.md

 HTML files are processed by Eleventy first, then by Parcel.

+### InstantSearch Templates

+New function-based templates with an `html` function as tagged template.
+Large templates should be moved to a separate JS file.
+See `audio-item-template.js` as an example.

+In order to get syntax highlighting and intellisense of HTML inside javascript template literals, the `tobermory.es6-string-html` VSCode extension is recommended in the workspace settings.

+Prettier [supports](https://prettier.io/blog/2018/11/07/1.15.0.html#html-template-literal-in-javascript) `html` template tags out of the box.

 ## Environment variables

 Environment variables should be added to an `.env` file according to the [Parcel's documentation](https://parceljs.org/features/node-emulation/#.env-files).
 Use `.env.development.local` for local development.